Fabler Labs

 A 402 challenge, by example

-An unpaid request returns the price and payment details.
-Your agent pays the USDC, then replays the request with an X-PAYMENT header to get the result.
+An unpaid request returns 402 with the price and payment details in a base64 PAYMENT-REQUIRED response header (x402 protocol v2 — the body is empty).
+Your agent decodes it, signs the USDC authorization, then replays the request with a PAYMENT-SIGNATURE header to get the result.

 $ curl -i -X POST https://x402.fablerlabs.com/audit/agent-config \